ososuna/ososuna/README.md

-### hi there 🤠
+### Hi there 🤠

-- 💻 software development intern at GE aviation
+- 💻 Software Development Intern at GE Aviation
-- 🔭 studying my seventh semester of software engineering
+- 🔭 Studying my seventh semester of Software Engineering
-- 🌱 learning web development and data science
+- 🌱 Learning web development and data science
-- ⌨️ hands-on vue.js, spring framework, typescript, mongodb, SQL...
+- ⌨️ Hands-on Vue.js, Spring Framework, TypeScript, MongoDB, SQL...
 <!-- - 👯 I’m looking to collaborate on ... -->
 <!-- - 🤔 I’m looking for help with ... -->
 <!-- - 💬 Ask me about ... -->